-If you do not use a respirator correctly, it is very likely that it will not protect you—and it may even hurt you.
+If you do not use a respirator correctly, likely, it will not protect you—and it may even hurt you.

 What a respirator is:

 A respirator is a device to protect you from inhaling dangerous substances, such as chemicals and infectious particles.
-There are a number of different types of respirators, as described below:
+There are several different types of respirators, as described below:

 Chemical Cartridge/Gas Mask respirator Gas masks are also known as "air-purifying respirators" because they filter or clean chemical gases and possibly particles out of the air as you breathe.
-This respirator includes a facepiece or mask, and a filter/cartridge (if the filter is in a metal shell it is called a "canister").
+This respirator includes a facepiece or mask and a filter/cartridge (if the filter is in a metal shell, it is called a "canister").
 Straps secure the facepiece to the head.
-The cartridge may have a filter to remove particles (such as a biological weapon), charcoal (to remove certain chemicals), both, or other parts.
-When the user inhales, air is pulled through the filter.
+The cartridge may have a filter to remove particles (such as a biological weapon), charcoal (to remove certain chemicals), or other parts.
+When the user inhales, the air is pulled through the filter.

 Gas Masks are effective only if used with the correct cartridge or filter (these terms are often used interchangeably) for a particular biological or chemical substance.
 Selecting the proper filter can be a complicated process.
-There are cartridges available that protect against more than one hazard, but there is no "all-in-one" filter that protects against all substances.
-You need to know what hazards you will face in order to be certain you are choosing the right filters.
+Cartridges are available that protect against more than one hazard, but no "all-in-one" filter protects against all substances.
+You need to know what hazards you will face ensuring you choose the right filters.

 Self-Contained Breathing Apparatus (SCBA) is the respirator commonly used by firefighters.
 These use their own air tank to supply clean air, so you don't need to worry about filters.
 They also protect against higher concentrations of dangerous chemicals.
-However, they are very heavy (30 pounds or more), and require very special training to use and to maintain them.
+However, they are cumbersome (30 pounds or more) and require special training to use and maintain them.
 Also, the air tanks typically last an hour or less depending upon their rating and how hard you are breathing.

 Title: What types of respirators are available, and how are they used?